VincentLangat033/code_assessment-turkey/README.md

 # Code Assessment Turkey

+# TASK ONE
+### Write a Java program that generates a Fibonacci sequence.
+The program should ask the user for an input number and then print the Fibonacci sequence up to that number.

 ## Assessment Evaluation Criteria:
 - Correctness of the program: Does it generate the correct Fibonacci sequence for the given input number?